colygon/glean-devrel/programs/grant-application-template.md

 [Your Answer]

-**Benefits to Warp Community:**
+**Benefits to Glean Community:**
-How will this project benefit Warp users and the broader ecosystem?
+How will this project benefit Glean users and the broader ecosystem?

 [Your Answer]